casutton/bayes-qnet/README.md

 Of course, there is no real documentation, but I have created a Jupyter notebook that walks through an example usage.
 This is in the `examples/` directory.

+I've saved the notebook both in native Jupyter format, so you can run the code one your machine, and as a static HTML page, in case you do not have Jupyter installed.

 Hopefully this is enough to get started.

 ## Test Suite